dart-into/MultipleDistortionDataset/README.md

 C. Lu, J. Shi, J. Jia, Abnormal event detection at 150 fps in matlab, in: Proceedings of the IEEE international conference on computer vision, 2013, pp. 2720–2727.

 **DART_Ped2**
-W. Li, V. Mahadevan, N. Vasconcelos, Anomaly detection and localization in crowded scenes, IEEE transactions on pattern analysis and machine intelligence 36 (2013) 18–32.
+W. Li, V. Mahadevan, N. Vasconcelos, Anomaly detection and localization in crowded scenes, IEEE transactions on pattern analysis and machine intelligence 36 (2013) 18–32.

 **DART_SHANGHAITECH**
 WenLiu, Weixin Luo, Dongze Lian, and Shenghua Gao.
 Fu ture frame prediction for anomaly detection–a new baseline.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 6536–6545, 2018.
 2, 5,